CALIFORNIA SUPREME COURT OK’S PARTIES TO ALLOW FOR JUDICIAL REVIEW OF LEGAL ERROR IN ARBITRATION AWARDS

 The United States Supreme Court, in Hall Street Associates, LLC v.
 Mattel, Inc., held that the Federal Arbitration Act (“FAA”) only permits judicial review of an arbitrator’s award under certain narrow statutory grounds (i.e. corruption, fraud, or prejudicial misconduct), but left open the possibility of expanded judicial review under state statutory or common law.
 In Cable Connection, the California Supreme Court held that although both the CAA and the FAA represent a public policy favoring arbitration with limited review by the Courts, under California law, the parties may obtain more extensive judicial review by express agreement than what is available under Federal law.

 Significance of Decision

 The importance of this decision is that the California Supreme Court interpreted the CAA to allow the parties to incorporate expanded judicial review into an arbitration agreement, and in doing so broke away from Federal Courts’ interpretation of the FAA on this same issue.
 California law now provides an option when preparing an arbitration provision that was not previously recognized: if it is important that the arbitrator strictly abide by the law, one should consider expressly providing for judicial review and provide for venue for vacating and/or confirming an arbitration award in California Superior Court.
 It is also important to note that, absent express language providing for judicial review in an arbitration provision, limited judicial review remains the default interpretation under both California and Federal law.

-If you have any questions concerning alternate dispute resolution, please feel free to contact any member of our Litigation Group in Los Angeles at:
+If you have any questions concerning this Litigation Bulletin, please feel free to contact any member of our Litigation Group in Los Angeles at: